DataDog/integrations-core/docs/dev/python.md

 ---
-title: Python for Agent Integration Development
+title: Install the Datadog Agent Integration Developer Tool
 kind: documentation
 ---

 This document covers how to setup a Python environment to work on Agent-based Integrations, including installing the interpreter and ensuring all of the required dependencies are present.